 This article discusses cash flow financing options available to lower middle-market companies.
-It includes options that are available to distressed companies.
+It also includes options that are available to distressed companies.
 We cover the following:

-- What is the middle market?
+- What is a middle-market company?

-- Small vs. large middle-market companies
+- Lower vs. upper middle-market companies

-- Lower middle-market company options
+- Lower middle-market company financing options

 - Options for distressed companies (“special assets”)